Sendrowski/fastDFE/docs/reference/introduction.rst

 Introduction
 ============
 fastDFE is a user-friendly software package designed for estimating the distribution of fitness effects (DFE) in evolutionary biology, ecology, and conservation.
-Building upon the foundation laid by polyDFE (Tataru et al., 2017), fastDFE addresses the limitations of its predecessor by providing a faster, more flexible, and user-friendly approach to DFE inference.
+Building upon the foundation laid by polyDFE :cite:`polydfe`, fastDFE addresses the limitations of its predecessor by providing a faster, more flexible, and user-friendly approach to DFE inference.

-fastDFE is implemented in Python and offers some compatibility with R through the reticulate package, ensuring a smooth integration with existing workflows.
+fastDFE is implemented in Python but also offers compatibility with R through the reticulate package, ensuring a smooth integration with existing workflows.
+In the R wrapper, visualizations have been reimplemented for a consistent user experience.
 The package is thoroughly documented and tested, ensuring its reliability and ease of use for researchers in the field.

 Motivation
 ----------